wmacmill/elmschool/wp-content/plugins/pdf-embedder/readme.txt

 The plugin has a unique method for embedding PDFs, using Javascript only, and _not_ using iframes or third-party services.
 This gives a lot of flexibility over the appearance of your document.

 The viewer currently has Next/Prev buttons to page through the document, and zoom buttons.

-There is no button to download the entire PDF (but of course a savvy user will be able to obtain the content since it is displayed to them).
+PDFs are embedded within your existing WordPress pages so we have full control over appearance, and all Javascript and other files are served by your own server
+(not by Google or any other third-party who may not be able to guarantee their own reliability).

-It uses a customized version of Mozilla's PDF.js project, but embeds it within your existing WordPress pages so we have full control over appearance.
-Other plugins may use similar technology, but they will insert the PDF itself into an 'iframe' which means they do not get the flexibility over sizing.
+Even if other plugins use similar technology, they will insert the PDF itself into an 'iframe' which means they do not get the flexibility over sizing.

+There is no button for users to download the PDF in the free version of the plugin, but this is available in the Premium versions along with other extra features.

 = Usage =